History of Panama

-Pre-Columbian history
+Pre-Colombian history

 The earliest artifacts discovered in Panama include Paleo-Indians projectile points.
 Later central Panama was home to some of the earliest pottery-making in the Americas, such as the Monagrillo cultures dating to about 2500–1700 BC.
 These evolved into significant populations that are best known through the noteworthy burials (dating to c.
 500–900 AD) at the Monagrillo archaeological site, and the polychrome pottery of the Gran Coclé style.
-The monumental monolithic sculptures at the Barriles (Chiriqui) site are other important evidence of the ancient isthmian cultures.
+The monumental monolithic sculptures at the Barriles (Chiriquí) site are other important evidence of the ancient isthmian cultures.

-Panama was widely settled by Chibchan, Chocoan, and Cueva peoples, among whom the largest group were the Cueva (whose specific language affiliation is poorly documented).
+Panama was widely settled by Chibchan languages, Choco languages, and Cueva language speakers, among whom the largest group were the Cueva (a possible lingua franca) speakers.
 There is no accurate knowledge of the size of the Pre-Columbian indigenous population of the isthmus at the time of the European conquest.
 Estimates range as high as two million people, but more recent studies place that number closer to 200,000.
 Archaeological finds, as well as testimonials by early European explorers, describe diverse native isthmian groups exhibiting cultural variety and already experienced in using regional trade routes.
 The indigenous people of Panama lived by hunting, gathering edible plants & fruits, growing corn, cacao, and root crops.
 They lived in small huts made of palm leaves over a rounded branch structure, with hammocks hung between the interior walls.
+There is evidence of coconuts reaching the Pacific coast of Panama from the Philippines in Precolumbian times.

 Spanish colonial period

 In 1501, Rodrigo de Bastidas was the first European to explore the Isthmus of Panama sailing along the eastern coast.
 A year later Christopher Columbus on his fourth voyage, sailing south and eastward from upper Central America, explored Bocas del Toro, Veragua, the Chagres River and Portobelo (Beautiful Port) which he named.
 Soon Spanish expeditions would converge upon Tierra Firma (also Tierra Firme, Spanish from the Latin terra firma, "dry land" or "mainland") which served in Spanish colonial times as the name for the Isthmus of Panama.

-In 1509, authority was granted to Alonso de Ojeda and Diego de Nicuesa to colonize the territories between the west side of the Gulf of Uraba to Cabo Gracias a Dios in present-day Honduras.
+In 1509, authority was granted to Alonso de Ojeda and Diego de Nicuesa to colonize the territories between the west side of the Gulf of Urabá to Cabo Gracias a Dios in present-day Honduras.
 The idea was to create an early unitary administrative organization similar to what later became Nueva España (now Mexico).
 Tierra Firme later received control over other territories: the Isla de Santiago (now Jamaica) the Cayman Islands; Roncador, Quitasueño, and Providencia and other islands now under Colombian control.